 Experts from Paris and Norway joined NHS National Director of Patient Safety, Dr Aidan Fowler to speak at the event, at which there were around 100 academics, researchers, policy makers and NHS executives.

 If you were given a diagnosis by a computer, and were given the choice, would you always prefer to be given an explanation of how the computer reached its diagnosis even if that meant the computer’s diagnosis was likely to be a little less accurate?

-That is one question being put to two “citizens’ juries” being commissioned by the NIHR Greater Manchester PSTRC in early 2019.
-Citizens Juries c.i.c. will recruit 18 people from around Manchester – chosen to represent a cross-section of the public - to come together for five days to hear expert evidence and tackle difficult questions concerning how AI should be used within healthcare.
-The process will then be repeated with 18 different people from around Coventry to see whether they reach the same conclusions.
+That was one question put to two “citizens’ juries” which were commissioned by the NIHR Greater Manchester PSTRC in early 2019.
+Citizens Juries c.i.c. recruited 18 people from around Coventry – chosen to represent a cross-section of the public - to come together for five days to hear expert evidence and tackle difficult questions concerning how AI should be used within healthcare.
+The process was then repeated with 18 different people from around Manchester to see whether they reached the same conclusions.